simonnickel/SNLInteractionTableView/README.md

 * Select - with toolbar
 * Reorder - by press and hold

+You can use this code completely free without any restrictions for whatever you want.
+Even to print it, if you really want.
+If you do so (using, not printing) it would be great to hear from you.
+Just tweet @simonnickel or send me an email.

 Reordering is inspired/rebuild/copied by [BVReorderTableView](https://github.com/bvogelzang/BVReorderTableView) by Ben Vogelzang.
 If you just want reordering: use his code!